jroland01/uservalue-website/temp/services/en/project-assistance.md

 * UX Coaching for teams

-* User adoption, Change management
+* Methodology for user studies